Neural Cellular Automata for Solidification Microstructure Modelling: NCA results

-Without changing the NCA architecture, we now examine its applicability for quasi-3D grain growth simulation during solidification.
-A quasi-3D simulation, where the 3D domain is replaced by three perpendicular 2D cross-sections \cite{quasi3d1,quasi3d2}, serves as a computationally cheaper alternative for 3D microstructure simulation.
-Such simulations require tracking the evolution of all three Euler angles.
-A new set of CA simulations including 1,658 quasi-3D runs for isothermal solidification with undercooling of 20 K are conducted to generate the training and validation datasets for NCA.
-Comparison of CA and NCA quasi-3D simulations indicates training, validation and test accuracies of 93.7\%, 87.9\% and 89.7±1.8\%, respectively. \textbf{Figure~\ref{fig:3Dmulti}} presents CA and NCA outcomes of an examined test case, showing that the trained model is capable of simulating quasi-3D multi-grain growth.
-Compared with the 2D cases, a higher level of inconsistency between CA and NCA is observed, particularly at the grain boundaries.
-This indicates that a more complex NCA architecture may be required for quasi-3D microstructure simulations with NCA; however, this development is outside the scope of the present study. \textbf{ }
+Without changing the NCA architecture, we now examine its applicability for a scenario similar to quasi-3D grain growth simulation.
+A quasi-3D simulation, where the 3D domain is replaced by three perpendicular 2D cross-sections \cite{quasi3d1,quasi3d2}, serves as a computationally cheaper alternative for a 3D microstructure simulation.
+Such simulations require coupling between the simulations in the three perpendicular 2D cross-sections and allow for the evolution of all three Euler angles.
+Here, as a preliminary study, we allow for the evolution of all three Euler angles in the 2D simulations.

+A new set of CA simulations including 1,658 2D runs with three evolving Euler angles for isothermal solidification with undercooling of 20 K are conducted to generate the training and validation datasets for NCA.
+Comparison of CA and NCA for such simulations indicates training, validation and test accuracies of 93.7\%, 87.9\% and 89.7±1.8\%, respectively. \textbf{Figure~\ref{fig:3Dmulti}} presents CA and NCA outcomes of an examined test case, showing that the trained model is capable of simulating 2D multi-grain growth with three evolving Euler angles.
+Compared with the previous cases in \textbf{Section \ref{sec:2Dmulti}}, a higher level of inconsistency between CA and NCA is observed, particularly at the grain boundaries.
+This indicates that a more complex NCA architecture may ultimately be required for quasi-3D microstructure simulations with NCA; however, this development is outside the scope of the present study. \textbf{ }